Khristina Chess

 Buy Now on Amazon

 “When things come to an end in a way you didn't expect, in a way you never could have imagined, do they really come to an end?
 Does it mean you should keep searching, for better answers, for ones that don't keep you up at night?
-Or does it mean it's time to make peace?” ― Monica Hesse, quote from The Girl in the Blue Coat
+Or does it mean it's time to make peace?” ― Monica Hesse from The Girl in the Blue Coat

 The Girl in the Blue Coat hooked me from the very beginning.
 It's a historical mystery, set in Amsterdam during WWII, and the protagonist is a teenage girl who trades black market goods to support her family.
 One of her clients asks her to help find a missing Jewish girl.
 Hanneke is good at finding things, but this isn't her kind of thing.